ioBroker/ioBroker.javascript/README.md

 The Script Filesystem Mirroring will store all Sourve Files of the Scripts in your Filesystem to allow you to edit the Files in your favourite Script editor beside the Web-Editor.
 All changes are synced in both directions.

 When enabling the Script Filesystem mirroring please make sure to create a **dedicated new directory** and **do not** use an existing directory with other content.
 Please alsomake sure that no other script or process changes files in the provided directory to prevent access issues.
+Any location needs to be writable by the "iobroker" user!

-Since v5.5.0 odf the JavaScript adapterteh following locations (relative to the ioBroker Base directory, usually `/opt/iobroker`) are not allowed to be used:
+Since v5.5.0 of the JavaScript adapter the following locations (relative to the ioBroker Base directory, usually `/opt/iobroker`) are not allowed to be used:
 * The ioBroker base directory itself and any path above!
-* `./iobroker-data`
+* `./iobroker-data` itself, custom subdirectory (choose a name taht do not overlap with any adapter!)
 * `./iobroker-data/backup-objects` or anything below
 * `./iobroker-data/files` or anything below
 * `./iobroker-data/backitup` or anything below